-Exchange losses totaled \notin 5.8 million for the year ended December 31, 2017.
-The increase is mainly attributable to unrealized exchange rate losses on our cash and current financial assets position in U.S. dollars due to the unfavorable fluctuation of the EUR/USD exchange rate.
+Exchange gains totaled €6.1 million for the year ended December 31, 2019.
+The increase was mainly attributable to unrealized exchange rate gains on our cash and current financial assets position in U.S. dollars due to the favorable fluctuation of the EUR/USD exchange rate in 2019.